For Dinah: Recording and production

 The entire album was produced by American music producer Rex Rideout and American jazz musician Christian McBride.
 The album also features McBride as a guest musician on the jazz standard "You Don't Know What Love Is".
-In addition to Dinah Washington's original songs, Ledisi recorded several songs made popular by Washington.
+In addition to recording original songs by Dinah Washington, Ledisi also recorded several of Washington's covered songs of which she made popular including "What a Difference a Day Made" and "You Don't Know What Love Is".

-American singer Gregory Porter performed a duet with Ledisi on the song "You've Got What It Takes"; originally recorded by Washington and Brook Benton.
+American singer and musician Gregory Porter performed a duet with Ledisi on the song "You've Got What It Takes"; originally recorded by Washington and Brook Benton.
 American musician Paul Jackson Jr. also appears on the song "You Go to My Head".
 Ledisi also enlisted in additional musicians including Sara Hewitt-Roth, McClenty Hunter Jr, Michael King, Yuko Naito-Gotay, Lisa Matricardi, and Antoine Silverman.

 Release and promotion

 The album is scheduled to be released on October 3, 2025, by her record label Listen Back Entertainment and distributed by Candid Records.
 In addition to physical compact disc and digital formats, autographed copies of the album were also made available during the pre-order of For Dinah.
+A deluxe edition of the album is scheduled to be released on October 9, 2026.

 Singles

 "This Bitter Earth" was released the album's lead single on July 18, 2025.
 Rather than release the song in traditional single format, the song was made available to stream on digital music platforms along with the pre-order of the album.
 An in-studio performance video, directed by Ron T. Young, was released to Ledisi's social media platforms.
-On August 22, 2025, she released "What a Difference a Day Makes" as the album's second single.
-Like its predecessor, the song did not receive a formal release as a single but rather made available to stream on digital music platforms with the pre-order of the album.
+On August 22, 2025, she released "What a Difference a Day Made" as the album's second single.
+You've Got What It Takes was released as the album's third single on September 12, 2025.
+Like its predecessors, the song did not receive a formal release as a single but rather made available to stream on digital music platforms with the pre-order of the album.

+On February 20, 2026, "Teach Me Tonight" was released as the first single from the Deluxe Edition and fourth overall single, which was originally planned to be on the standard edition of the album.
+"Nobody Knows the Way I Feel This Morning" was released as the second single from the Deluxe Edition and fifth overall single on September 18, 2026.